wink-travel/wink-sdk-java/README.md

 ```

 #### Usage

-Using Spring, @Import(ChannelManagerSDKConfiguration.class) or run a component scan over `travel.wink.sdk.channel.manager` and `travel.wink.sdk.support`.
-That will give you access to the following Spring Beans:

 - ChannelManagerApi: Everything related to pushing rates and availability as well as querying properties managed by your channel manager account with us.